Best Raised Toilet Seats for Seniors & The Elderly (Safer Toileting)

 Cleaning

 Since additional parts have been added to the toilet, more time could be needed during cleaning, especially when the additional parts have to be removed.
-Look for a raised toilet seat that has high hinges or is removable to make cleaning the toilet and the seat much easier.

-Damage From Incorrect Installation
+Damage from Incorrect Installation

 If a raised toilet seat is not installed correctly, it can cause damage to your toilet.
 Frequently people tighten the screws too much, which can cause cracking or breakage of porcelain toilets.